Websites with the Cherokee Web Server on Fedora 14

 Cherokee is a fast, flexible web server for POSIX compliant operating systems such as Linux.
 It’s designed to be easy to administer, and includes support for a wide range of common web server functions.
 This tutorial explains how to install and configure the Cherokee web server on Fedora 14.
 Installation will be performed through the terminal; please make sure you are logged into your Linode as root via SSH.

 It is assumed that you already have a working and up to date Fedora 14 system.
-If you have not followed our getting started guide, we recommend that you do so prior to following these instructions.
+If you have not followed our Setting Up and Securing a Compute Instance guide, we recommend that you do so prior to following these instructions.

 Before you begin installing and configuring the components described in this guide, please make sure you’ve followed our instructions for setting your hostname.
 Issue the following commands to make sure it is set properly:

 The first command should show your short hostname, and the second should show your fully qualified domain name (FQDN).

 Enter the following commands to update your system and install the Cherokee web server, its documentation and some useful modules (including support for SSL).

 Several packages will be installed in addition to the main server package.
 You may visit your Linode’s IP address (or domain name, if you have it pointed to the IP) in a web browser to verify that Cherokee is running.
 You should see the default Cherokee test page.

 The Cherokee web server includes an easy to use, comprehensive administration interface.
 This interface, known as

 cherokee-admin, is the recommended means of administering your web server.

 This instructs the administration program to bind to all IP addresses so it may be reached remotely.
 It will be launched in the background, so you’ll still be able to use your SSH session.
 You should see output similar to the following: